michaelyousrie/python-football-fixtures-scrapper/README.md

 - Scrapes match date, time, home team, and away team.
 - Saves all fixture data into a structured `results.json` file.
+- Handles cases where fixtures are missing or unavailable.

 ## Requirements